psyplot/psyplot/README.rst

 Copyright © 2021 Helmholtz-Zentrum Hereon, 2020-2021 Helmholtz-Zentrum
 Geesthacht, 2016-2021 University of Lausanne

-psyplot and is released under the GNU LGPL-3.O license.
+psyplot is released under the GNU LGPL-3.O license.
 See COPYING and COPYING.LESSER in the root of the repository for full licensing details.